-The ceremonies were conducted on Friday, 3 December 2022 graced by the Vice President of Tanzania, Hon.
-Dr Philip Isdor Mpango and Minister of State (Policy, Parliament, Labor, Employment, Youth & the Disabled) Hon.
-Prof Joyce Ndalichako.
-Our People Director, Rabina Masanja received the trophies on behalf of the TBL Management & Staff
+The ceremonies, graced by Vice President Hon.
+Dr. Philip Isdor Mpango and Minister of State Hon.
+Prof. Joyce Ndalichako, took place on December 3, 2022.
+Rabina Masanja, our People Director, accepted the trophies on behalf of TBL Management & Staff.

-This award milestone further solidifies our commitments towards continuously thriving to be the employer of choice in the country.
-Our employees are, and will remain to be our most valuable asset.
-We believe in creating an inspiring and engaging work culture, which in turn fosters employee engagement and nurtures a environment.
+This award solidifies our commitment to being the employer of choice.
+We prioritize creating an inspiring work culture that fosters employee engagement and a positive environment.

-We are honored to receive this recognition through the Association of Tanzania Employers (ATE), a national champion for strengthening employer/ employee initiatives and we dedicate the awards to all TBL Management and valued Employees
+We are honored to receive this recognition through ATE, a national champion for employer/employee initiatives.
+These awards are dedicated to all TBL Management and valued employees.